-Advances under the Credit Facility accrue interest at our choice of the "Base Rate" or the London Interbank Offered Rate ("LIBOR") plus applicable margins (based on the Company's ratio of total funded debt to earnings before interest, taxes, depreciation and amortization, noncontrolling interests and non-cash charges, or "leverage ratio").
+Advances under the Credit Facility accrue interest at our choice of the "Base Rate" or the London Interbank Offered Rate ("LIBOR") plus the applicable margin (based on our ratio of total funded debt to earnings before interest, taxes, depreciation and amortization, noncontrolling interests and non-cash charges, or "leverage ratio").
 The Base Rate is the highest of (i) the Prime Rate; (ii) the Federal Funds rate plus .50% per annum; and (iii) the Adjusted LIBO Rate determined on a daily basis for an Interest Period of one month plus 1.00% per annum, as such capitalized terms are defined in the Credit Facility.
-The applicable margins for LIBOR-based borrowings range from .75% to 2.25%.
-The applicable margins for Base Rate borrowings range from 0% to 1.25%.
+The applicable margin for a LIBOR-based borrowing ranges from .75% to 2.25%.
+The applicable margin for a Base Rate borrowing ranges from 0% to 1.25%.
 A fee is charged on the amount of the unused commitment ranging from .125% to .35% (depending on our leverage ratio).
 The Credit Facility also includes a \$50 million sublimit for borrowings made in foreign currencies, letters of credit and swingline borrowings.
 Outstanding principal, accrued and unpaid interest and other amounts payable under the Credit Facility may be accelerated upon an event of default, as such events are described in the Credit Facility.
 The Credit Facility is unsecured and contains covenants that restrict the amount of certain payments, including dividends, and require, among other things, the maintenance of a total leverage ratio, a senior leverage ratio and a fixed charge coverage ratio.
 In the event our leverage ratio exceeds a specified level, the Credit Facility would become secured by the capital stock owned in substantially all of our subsidiaries.
-As of October 31, 2014, we were in compliance with all financial and nonfinancial covenants.
+As of October 31, 2015, we were in compliance with all financial and nonfinancial covenants.
 See Note 5, Long-Term Debt, of the Notes to Consolidated Financial Statements for further information regarding the Credit Facility.